JasonHunter95/MancalaAI/README.md

 ## AI MiniMax Player Architecture

-Using the libraries from aima-python, we have implemented a version of the game with an AI player that uses minimax alpha-beta pruning to choose its moves down to a given depth.
+Using the libraries from ```aima-python```, we have implemented a version of the game with an AI player that uses minimax alpha-beta pruning to choose its moves down to a given depth.
 The utility function used is the difference between the number of stones in the two mancalas.

 ## ```MancalaAI.py```